Climate lens for conservation

 hand holding a garden hose spraying water

 When thinking of Oregon, a lush, diverse, green landscape with wet winters and comfortable dry summers may come to mind.
-With the last heatwave, and another one fast approaching, we are beginning to see the start of a new normal.
-Continual heat waves are going to shift and shape Oregon’s landscape.
-Gardening in this new…
+But we can all remember the last heatwave and there’s always going to be a next one.
+We are seeing a change to what is our new normal.
+Continual heat waves are going to shift…

 Read More